lepidus/toggleRequiredMetadata/README.md

-# Mandatory Affiliation Plugin
+# Toggle Mandatory Metadata Plugin

-This plugin makes the affiliation field at author form a mandatory one.
+This plugin allows to make some submissions metadata mandatory.

 ## Compatibility